Updated on the 29th September 2020

-When it comes to incentives and rewards for employees, every company takes a different approach.
+When it comes to rewards and incentives for employees, every company takes a different approach.
 There are some similarities, but ultimately, a company’s unique culture and values will dictate how reward and recognition plays out.
 What’s most important is that reward and recognition actually occurs.

-This was the topic at a panel we hosted at our first ever Sydney meet up on Wednesday afternoon (more on that later).
-Claire Barzan from Learnosity, Will Fellowes from Innowell, and our very own Chief People Officer, Alex Hattingh, talked all things reward and recognition.
+This was the topic at a panel we hosted at our first ever Sydney meetup at the end of 2018.
+Claire Barzan from Learnosity, Will Fellowes from Innowell and our very own Chief People Officer, Alex Hattingh, talked about all things reward and recognition.
 Some great ideas and insights were shared.
-They were so great in fact, that we couldn’t just leave them hanging in the ether!
+They were so great that we couldn’t just leave them hanging in the ether!
 And so, this blog was born.

 About the companies on our panel